hardikparwana/Adversary-CBF/README.md

 2. **predefined classes**: this project defines robots and obstacles as class objects so that the main code can easily be modified for different robots and environments:
       * Unicycle2D: class for implementing Unicycle dynamics. see **multi_robot.m** for example usage.
       * EnvObject2D.m: class for making circular and rectangular objects in environment
+      * MatrixVariateGaussianProcess.m: class for prediction and hyperpameter tuning of multivariate Gaussian Process where the quantity to be predicted is a vector instead of scalar.
+See **test_MVG.m** for example usage.